starfederation/datastar/sdk/clojure/doc/SSE-design-notes.md

 # SSE, Buffering, Design considerations

-There some design work to do when using SSE, particularly around buffering.
+There is some design work to do when using SSE, particularly around buffering.

 When using a [ring](https://github.com/ring-clojure/ring) compliant adapter our SSE connection is a `java.io.OutputStream`.
 There are several considerations